Meadowlands Rail Line

-The Meadowlands Rail Line, branded as the BetMGM Meadowlands Rail Line as part of a naming rights agreement, is a rail line in New Jersey, United States, operated by NJ Transit Rail Operations (NJT).
+The Meadowlands Rail Line is a rail line in New Jersey, United States, operated by NJ Transit Rail Operations (NJT).
 Trains run between the Meadowlands Sports Complex and Secaucus Junction, some with continuing service to Hoboken Terminal.
 There is limited service on the line, with trains only operating in conjunction with major events.

 The rail line was built at a cost of $185 million.
 Upon opening on July 20, 2009, it became the newest NJ Transit rail route.
-It is represented on NJT maps with the color gold, and uses the BetMGM logo.
+It is represented on NJT maps with the color gold and uses no logo.

 Meadowlands station was built as a part of the rail network expansion and is next to MetLife Stadium, equidistant from Meadowlands Racetrack, Meadowlands Arena and American Dream.

 Service

 NJ Transit runs trains along the line for events where 50,000 or more attendees are expected, including New York Jets and New York Giants games.
 Trains begin running 31/2 hours before an event and stop up to two hours after its conclusion.
 Travel time between Meadowlands Station and Secaucus Junction is 10 to 13 minutes; a trip to or from Hoboken Terminal takes about 23 minutes.
 The agency considers full capacity to be 10,000 passengers per hour.

 In anticipation of increased ridership for Super Bowl XLVIII in February 2014 NJT extended platforms at Secaucus Junction by 120 ft to accommodate multi-level 10-car train sets which can handle about 1,400 to 1,800 passengers per trip, moving about 14,000 or 15,000 people an hour.
-Secaucus Junction is a major interchange station for NJ Transit where all but two of its commuter lines stop.
-Connections are available to the Northeast Corridor Line and the North Jersey Coast Line to New York Penn Station and Newark Penn Station and points south; the Morris and Essex Lines Midtown Direct to New York Penn Station and points west; the Main Line, the Bergen County Line, and the Pascack Valley Line to points north.
+Secaucus Junction is a major interchange station for NJ Transit where all but one of its commuter lines stop.
+Connections are available to the Northeast Corridor Line and the North Jersey Coast Line to New York Penn Station and Newark Penn Station and points south; the Morris and Essex Lines Midtown Direct and limited service on the Raritan Valley Line to New York Penn Station and points west; the Main Line, the Bergen County Line, and the Pascack Valley Line to points north.
 At its eastern terminus Hoboken Terminal connections to PATH trains, Hudson Bergen Light Rail, New York Waterway ferries and local buses are available.